BaisycCoin/bsycInstall/README.md

 ![Example-Logo](https://cdn.discordapp.com/attachments/451822135464427521/484158919430766612/3.JPG)

-Remember to do `savenode-cli getblockcount` to check if VPS sync with chain
+Remember to do `baisyccoin-cli getblockcount` to check if VPS sync with chain

 Do not close your terminal/ command prompt window at this point.